pamelafox/flask-charts-api-container-app/README.md

 Steps for deployment:

-1. Sign up for a [free Azure account](https://azure.microsoft.com/free/)
+1. Sign up for a [free Azure account](https://azure.microsoft.com/free/) and create an Azure Subscription.
-2. Install the [Azure Dev CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
-(If you opened this repository in a devcontainer, that part will be done for you.)
+2. Install the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
+(If you open this repository in Codespaces or with the VS Code Dev Containers extension, that part will be done for you.)
-3. Initialize a new `azd` environment:
+3. Login to Azure:

     ```shell
-    azd init
+    azd auth login
     ```

-    It will prompt you to provide a name (like "flask-app") that will later be used in the name of the deployed resources.

 4. Provision and deploy all the resources:

     ```shell
     azd up
     ```

-    It will prompt you to login, pick a subscription, and provide a location (like "eastus").
+    It will prompt you to provide an `azd` environment name (like "flaskapi"), select a subscription from your Azure account, and select a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
+If you get an error with deployment, changing the location can help, as there may be availability constraints for some of the resources.

 5. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI and append `charts/bar?xvalues=C,Ruby,Java,Python&yvalues=10,20,15,30.5` to see a bar chart PNG.